QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     c = A_inv * y
     norm(A * c - f.(x), Inf)

+The final step just checks the interpolation vs. the analytic function at the nodes.
+Keep in mind that this should be very close to zero since we are interpolating the function precisely at those nodes.
-The final step is to loop.
-The Inf-norm (i.e. maximum difference) of the interpolation errors is around ``1E-9`` which is reasonable for many problems.
+In our example, the Inf-norm (i.e. maximum difference) of the interpolation errors at the nodes is around ``1E-10`` which is reasonable for many problems.

 But note that with :math:`N=5` the condition number is already into the tens of thousands.